Hispanic eugenics: Ideological pioneers

-Hispanic eugenics was pioneered by doctors like Antonio Vallejo Nájera and Gregorio Marañón.
+Hispanic eugenics was pioneered by doctors like Antonio Vallejo-Nájera and Gregorio Marañón.
 Antes que te cases was published by Nájera in 1946, with one part saying, "Racial decadence is the result of many things but the most important is conjugal unhappiness in the most prosperous and happy of homes. ...
 Eugenic precepts may avoid morbid offspring. ...
 It is impossible a robust race without a sound preparation of youth for marriage, through Catholic Morality.
 This little work is a minuscule contribution to the exaltation of the Fatherland."
 Vallejo Nájera's 1937 book, Eugenesia de la Hispanidad y la regeneración de la raza outlined the purpose of Hispanic eugenics as being about returning Spain to its historical glory by purifying not the Spanish race, but Spain's political ideology.
 Marañón's 1921 Maternidad y feminismo, republished as a second edition in 1951, said, "The difference between the sexes is insurmountable.
 Such difference emerges from the anatomical surface of each man and woman, and it goes to the deepest, darkest roots of life, to the home of the cells."

 Catholic influence

 Science was viewed as a complement to Catholic eugenics in Spain.
 Hispanic eugenics has, in comparison to Nazi Germany, been tremendously influenced by the Catholic Church.
-In Fransisco Haro's 1930 Eugenesia y Matrimonio, he wanted to see the introduction of marriage certificates to insure morality in eugenic practices through the use of positive population control instead of negative population control.
+In Francisco Haro's 1930 Eugenesia y Matrimonio, he wanted to see the introduction of marriage certificates to insure morality in eugenic practices through the use of positive population control instead of negative population control.
 His thinking was informed by Catholic tradition.

 Hispanic eugenics were further supported out of condemnation of the left, who supported negative eugenics policies and who were anti-clerical in their outlook.
 This made Hispanic eugenicists more likely to support positive eugenics with a Catholic tie in.